pscally1005/pscally1005.github.io/_posts/draft/2026-09-25-mooncakes.markdown

 - Wearing <a href='https://amzn.to/414BfHP'>kitchen gloves</a>, divide your dough into 12 equal pieces, about <b>30 g</b> each (~2 tbsp).
 Roll into a ball.
 - <img src='/assets/Food/Healthier Dessert/mooncakes/dough-raw.jpg' alt='' class='instruction-image'>

 - Flatten out a dough ball between your palms, and add a <b>20 g</b> (~1.5 tbsp) ball of filling to the center.
 Carefully wrap the dough around the filling without tearing it, making sure to close up any edges.
-Place onto the pan, seam side down, and shape into a round, circular disk.
+Place onto the pan, seam side down, and shape into a round disk.
 Repeat for all mooncakes.
 - <img src='/assets/Food/Healthier Dessert/mooncakes/assembly.jpg' alt='' class='instruction-image'>
 - <img src='/assets/Food/Healthier Dessert/mooncakes/raw.jpg' alt='' class='instruction-image'>